 - "If my husband is going to be difficult, I'm going to be difficult too."

-It doesn’t do you any good.
+It doesn't do you any good.
 All you are doing is taking your credibility and destroying it in the eyes of the family law judge.
-What’s more, you have stopped thinking.
-You are not an animal trying to “fight.”
-You are trying to get a result consistent with California law and hopefully within a reasonable time and at a reasonable attorney fees and cost through the divorce process.
+What's more, you have stopped thinking.
+You are not an animal trying to "fight."
+You are trying to get a result consistent with California law and hopefully within a reasonable time and at a reasonable cost.

 The moment you start fighting his fire with your fire, you may neutralize your ability to get good results in court.
 Experienced and skilled divorce lawyers will usually tell you that there are battles to fight and those you shouldn't.